yunusemretosun/devops-challenge/README.md

 ## Project Scope

-- Tüm kurulum ve yönetim adımları tek bir repoda tutulur.
-- Tüm parola ve hassas bilgiler Kubernetes Secret olarak saklanır.
+- All setup and management steps are versioned in a single Git repository.
+- All passwords and sensitive information are stored as Kubernetes Secrets.
-- PostgreSQL ve Redis Helm Chart ile kurulup yapılandırılır.
+- PostgreSQL and Redis are installed and configured via Helm Charts.
-- Jenkins ile uygulama build/deploy işlemleri yapılır.
-- Yedekleme ve dış erişim dahil, PostgreSQL ile veri kalıcılığı sağlanır.
+- Jenkins is used for building and deploying applications.
+- Data persistence and daily backups are configured for PostgreSQL.
-- Redis ile cache kullanılabilir.
+- Redis is available for caching.
-- CLI ile kurulum ve test scriptleriyle her şey doğrulanabilir.
+- Everything is installable and testable via provided CLI scripts.

+---

 ## Installation